 Both Environmental Compliance Approvals (issued by the Ministry of the Environment, Conservation and Parks under the Environmental Protection Act, 1990) and NASM Plans (issued by OMAFRA under the Nutrient Management Act, 2002) are Prescribed Instruments under the Clean Water Act, 2006 and have been identified as policy tool options to address these drinking water threats.
 Where NASM is currently regulated under the Nutrient Management Act, 2002 a policy was typically written to require OMAFRA to review existing and new NASM plans in significant threat areas to ensure that they protect drinking water sources.
-Similarly, where NASM is currently regulated under S.39 of the Environmental Protection Act, 1990 policies were drafted to require the Ministry of the Environment, Conservation and Parks to review and amend, if necessary, existing Environmental Compliance Approvals in the significant threat areas to ensure that they protect drinking water sources.
+Similarly, where NASM is currently regulated under S.39 of the Environmental Protection Act, 1990 policies were drafted to require the Ministry of the Environmental Compliance Approvals in the significant threat areas to ensure that they protect drinking water sources.